 Hockey is thrilling to watch.
-It’s ridiculously fast, speeds on the ice can reach 30 miles per hour, violent, and sometimes dangerous.
-Players often get slammed head first into the “boards.”
-They get whacked in the head with hockey sticks, collide with each other in mid-air, crash onto the ice, and won’t hesitate to drop their gloves in an instant to engage in an all out fist fight.
-Most hockey players are missing at least one, if not all, their front teeth.
+It’s ridiculously fast (speeds on the ice can reach 30 miles per hour), violent, and sometimes dangerous.
+Players often get slammed head first into the boards surrounding the hockey rink.
+They also get whacked on the head with hockey sticks, collide with each other in mid-air, crash onto the ice, and won’t hesitate to drop their gloves in an instant to engage in an all-out fist fight.
+Most hockey players are missing at least one, if not all, of their front teeth.
 Hockey is not a sport for the weak, and that’s why fans love it.

 Sarah A. – Flickr @Creative Commons, LA Kings Jeff Carter

 But the players pay a price for all the guts and glory that go along with putting the puck in the back of the net.
 Some of the most well-known and beloved former stars of the game are suffering as a result of too many hits to the head.
-More than a hundred of them have filed a class-action lawsuit against the NHL (National Hockey League) because they claim the league didn’t do enough to protect them from the damaging effects of concussions.
+More than a hundred players have filed a class-action lawsuit against the National Hockey League (NHL) because they claim the league didn’t do enough to protect them from the damaging effects of concussions.

 Crosby’s most recent concussion happened last week during Game 3 of the NHL Stanley Cup playoffs against the Washington Capitals.
-As he lay on the ice unable to get up, the announcer said, “This is a scene that nobody in hockey wants to see.”
-The question is, was the NHL listening?
+As he lay on the ice, unable to get up, the announcer said, “This is a scene that nobody in hockey wants to see.”
+The question is, was the NHL watching?

 Crosby missed only one game (Game 4) before he was back on the ice for Game 5.
 His quick return just five days after suffering a concussion raised more than a few eyebrows.

 During Game 6, fans watched in horror as Crosby slammed head first into the boards.
-He was slow to get up, but that didn’t signal the trained “spotters” to pull him from the game and get him evaluated by a doctor per NHL policy.
+Although, he was slow to get up, but that didn’t signal the trained “spotters” failed to pull him from the game and get him evaluated by a doctor, per NHL policy.

 When Crosby was asked after the game if he was assessed by a doctor, he replied, “Yep.
 Yeah.
 Pretty standard.”
 His coach was asked the same question and his answer was “No.”